Virginia Sports Betting

 Liberty is one of the world's biggest Christian universities.
 They play their home games at the Vines Center in Lynchburg and are coached by Ritchie McKay.
 The Flames have made four NCAA tournament appearances and won their first-ever game in their most recent appearance, an upset as a 12-seed over Mississippi State in 2019.
 They were even better the following season and finished 30-4, but there was no NCAA tournament due to the pandemic.

-We've got a few recommended resources to help you bet smartly on CBB in Michigan:
+Recommended resources to help you bet smartly on college basketball in Virginia:

 Virginians love their NASCAR in particular.
 The state is home to four annual races in the NASCAR Cup Series.
 The biggest one is at Richmond Raceway, known as "America's Premier Short Track," and even has a "Virginia is for Racing Lovers visitors center.
 Martinsville Speedway is another short, speedy track, and many Virginians travel to nearby Bristol, Tennessee, for more big races.
 Virginia loves Denny Hamlin in particular, who got his start in Chesterfield and is the 2020 Daytona 500 champion.